XtreeFull/XtreeFull/projects/idle-speed-control-system.md

 > *Image Description: A comparison plot showing the strong correlation between the real measured engine data (blue) and the output of our calibrated Simulink model (yellow), validating the accuracy of our system identification.*

-3.  **Controller Synthesis:** With the validated model, I linearized it around a nominal idle speed to create a state-space representation.
-Based on this linear model, I designed and tuned a multi-variable **LQGI (Linear-Quadratic-Gaussian with Integral action)** controller to manage the throttle and ignition timing outputs.
+3.  [cite_start]**Controller Synthesis:** With the validated model, I linearized it around a nominal idle speed to create a state-space representation.  [cite_start]Based on this linear model, I designed and tuned a multi-variable **LQGI (Linear-Quadratic-Gaussian with Integral action)** controller to manage the throttle and ignition timing outputs.
+This process involved significant iteration, where we experimented with and tuned several controller configurations in simulation to achieve the desired balance between responsiveness and stability before selecting the final design.

 4.  **Validation & Competition:** The final controller was rigorously tested in simulation against various load disturbances.
-It was then deployed on the physical engine test bench at the IDSC lab for final validation and to compete against controllers from other teams.
+It was then deployed on the physical engine test bench at the IDSC lab for final validation and to compete against other teams. [cite_start]The competition's cost function was designed to penalize both speed deviations and excessive throttle actuation.
+This encouraged the controller to preferably use the faster-reacting ignition timing for small, quick adjustments, which leads to better responsiveness and lower fuel consumption.

 ---